Get insider access

 macOS Compatibility

-The Gigabyte M27Q X works well with recent MacBooks.
-The variable refresh rate feature and HDR both work well, and windows return to their original position after waking up from sleep mode.
+The Gigabyte M27Q X works well with macOS.
+VRR and HDR both work well, and if you're using a MacBook, windows return to their original position after waking up from sleep mode.
 The USB-C port works properly, as does the KVM switch feature.

 Features